 Personal Tutors face a diverse set of challenges from students, and may feel unprepared for some aspects of the role.
 Training needs should be discussed at Performance Review and will be collated in faculties.
-Training sessions responding to these needs will be devised by the Dean of CLT and Director of Student Services.
+Training sessions responding to these needs will be devised in collaboration with the Dean of CLT, Careers (for employability related issues) and the Director of Student Services.